 - 2 potatoes

-- Vegetable oil for frying (see your deep fat fryer's instructions)
+- Vegetable oil for frying see your deep fat fryer's instructions for volume

 - 2 cups salsa

 - 1 avocado

 - 4 tbsp sour cream